holepunchto/hyperdrive-next/README.md

 #### `drive.discoveryKey`

-The hash of the public key of the Hypercore backing the drive, can be used to seed the drive using Hyperswarm.
+The hash of the public key of the Hypercore backing the drive.

+Can be used as a `topic` to seed the drive using Hyperswarm.

 #### `drive.contentKey`